 Registration Is Optional, Not a Condition of Validity

 Some people worry that their healthcare directive might not count if it is not in the official registry.
 This statute puts that concern to rest.
-Your directive is legally valid whether or not it appears in the registry, as long as it meets the standard requirements for execution under Chapter 32.
+Advance directives are legally valid whether or not they appear in the registry.
+The only requirement is that they meet the standard rules for execution under Chapter 32.

 Failure to register a document with the qualifying health information exchange organization pursuant to this article does not affect the validity of a health care directive.